Blog Header Logo

 That being said, pressure switches can be adjusted from 1-5 psi, or from 1-10 psi.
 After checking first all of those items above to be sure that flow and pressure is proper and normal, you can make micro adjustments to a dial wheel or small screw, to change the pressure minimum required for the switch to close, allowing the heater to work.

-Some adjustable pressure switches have an Adjustment Screw of grey plastic that accepts a small skinny flathead.
+Some adjustable pressure switches have an adjustment screw of grey plastic that accepts a small skinny flathead.
 Turn the screw slowly to the left, counter-clockwise, to reduce the minimum required pressure.
-Turn it slowly just barely beyond the point where the heater turns On.
+Turn it slowly just barely beyond the point where the heater turns on.

 Essential Products